spsforks/QB64-Wiki/PSET.md

 > *Screen results:* A drawn box that is bright red.

-*Example 2:* Magnifying a box portion of a Mandelbrot image with PSET
+Magnifying a box portion of a Mandelbrot image with PSET

 ```vb